This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 To tackle the plastic crisis, we must incentivize the removal of existing hard-to-recycle, low value plastic waste from the environment.

-ReSEAcled Poo Bags do just that, while empowering marginalised waste workers in Goa, India - where plastic waste currently poses a significant environmental threat.
+ReSEAcled Poo Bags do just that, making an immediate impact on plastic pollution while empowering marginalised waste workers in India - where plastic waste currently poses a significant environmental threat.

 Their unique Plastic Negative certification with rePurpose Global, means that for every unit of plastic used in our poo bags, we remove five times that amount of plastic from nature, or the equivalent of one bottle's worth of plastic!